UT Tyler Psychology and Counseling

 Program Objectives and Goals

 The Ph.D. program in clinical psychology at the University of Texas at Tyler is a scientist-practitioner based program which provides high quality academic, research, and clinical training with under-served populations.
 Our focus is on training students to work with veterans, in rural mental health settings, and in geropsychology.
 Training in cultural diversity issues is infused throughout the curriculum.
-Students will receive specialized courses and clinical training in these 3 areas during their time in the program.
+Students will receive additional courses and clinical training in these 3 emphasis areas during their time in the program.
 Students are mentored by clinical faculty in research and provide supervision of their clinical work along the way.
-A thesis and dissertation is required.
+A thesis and dissertation are required.
 Clinical training is provided in our on-campus clinic and in a number of agencies in the East Texas area.
-Students receive a generous stipend /financial aid package that allow them to focus on their academic and professional goals and involve research and teaching activities.
+Students receive a stipend /financial aid package that allows them to focus on their academic and professional goals and involve research and teaching activities.
 Upon completion of our program, students will be able to become licensed psychologists and work in a variety of academic, medical, or clinical settings.
-Since we are a new Ph.D. program, we plan to seek contingent accreditation from APA within the first three years of our program and full accreditation within seven years.
+Since we are a new Ph.D. program, we are in the process of seeking contingent accreditation from APA.
 Our program objectives are as follows: